SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-2-media.md

 ![upload doc dialog](images/upload-doc-dialog.png "the doc upload section")

+To ensure maximum compatibility with RC fonts and styling, all word specific styling is filtered, but the inner structure of the text is maintained.
+This
+includes: paragraphs, headers, bold, italics, footnotes, illustrations & tables.
+Footnotes are also converted into RC Footnotes/Popovers.

-Once converted, the document will show up as a folder within your simple media.
+Once converted, the document will show up as a folder in your simple media.
 You can drag the elements from this folder to a desired location in the exposition, resize and further adjust them.
 The document will be split whevever there is an image and the images will become available as image tools.

-To ensure maximum compatibility with RC fonts and styling, text-editor specific styling is automatically filtered, but the inner structure of the text is maintained.
-This includes: paragraphs, headers, bold, italics, footnotes, illustrations & tables.
-Footnotes are also converted into RC Footnotes/Popovers.

 If you want to reproduce the feel of a text document in your RC exposition, it is best to use the block editor.
 When importing word content in the graphical